 Crusher and Laforge work together smoothly.
 Their scenes are short, and there’s no tension between them; but the puzzle the writers came up with is interesting, The solution kind of sucks… or blows… but whatever.

 The most predictable story is on the bridge, where Troi finds herself the senior officer.
-Nice-guy O’Brien gives bad-news technobabble that she can’t understand, while tough-as-nails pragmatist Ro challenges Troi’s wait-and-see optimism.
+Nice-guy O’Brien gives bad-news technobabble that she can’t understand, while tough-as-nails pragmatist Ro challenges Troi’s wait-and-see hopefulness.

 Keiko’s mid-labor growling offers an amusing contrast to Worf’s struggle to be supportive and gentle.
 I hadn’t seen this episode since before I had my own kids, and I had a flashback to my two times in the delivery room.
 (I had to stop the show in order to reminisce.)